 The Plan is a defined-contribution plan, established on February 1, 2000, and is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
-The Plan covers eligible hourly employees of the Company, its subsidiaries, and the covered groups that have adopted the Plan.
+The Plan covers salaried employees of the Company and each of its domestic subsidiaries that have adopted the Plan who have completed six months of service, as defined.